sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-262/achievements-1.md

 ---

-### Javascript Book Report
-Find a video or article about Javascript that interests you.
-It should be current, helpful and come from a credible source.

-**Restrictions**
-- Videos should be 10 minutes or longer;
-- Articles should be 350 words or longer.
-- The reviewed resource should be on a single page.
-For example, you can't review the entire [James Quick blog](https://www.jamesqquick.com/blog/).

-**Instructions**
-To receive marks you must:
-1. Create a markdown file with the title `js-book-report.md`;
-2. In this file include:
-    - The title of the video/article as an level 1 heading;
-    - The name of the author;
-    - The date the video/article was published;
-    - A link to the resource;
-    - Answers to the following questions (150 words max)
-        - Why does this video/article interest you?
-        - Given the date of publication, is it still relevant?
-        - How do you know the author is credible?
-3. Push `js-book-report.md` to a GH repo or a gist;
-4. Zip `js-book-report.md` and submit the file to Brightspace;
-5. As a comment in your submission, include a link to the repo/gist as a comment in your submission;

----

 ### Plugin Away
 3rd-party plugin/library implementation.
 Show that you've installed and implemented a 3rd party plugin or service from the following list:
 - Suggestions for beginners: